mvoxland/HackerNewsDashboardCodeChallenge/README.md

 No tests since the main failure points are the HTTP requests and UI Elements, and what isn't is pretty simple functions.

+I also added basic support for machine learning (AI) based reccomendations.
+I don't have a dataset nearly large enough to get good results off of this, and it uses Matrix Factorization so a large amount of other users would also be needed.
+For this reason, clicking any item that has not been rated before by some user will make it unable to predict a possible rating.
+Nonetheless, a very similar process could be used for any other number of reccomendation processes (Ex: a ChatGPT api call, or a model analyzing text similarity between a post and the titles of stories that the current user has liked in the past).

 There are tons of things that could be improved on this project if given a proper purpose, but alas it is currently just a coding challenge.